obophenotype/cell-ontology/docs/relations_guide.md

 and ('capable of' some 'gamma-aminobutyric acid secretion, neurotransmission') and (expresses some 'lysosome-associated membrane glycoprotein 5')

+In FBbt, FlyBase Gene IDs are permitted here (using standard resolvable URL pattern).
+In CL currenly only PRO IDs are permitted.
+In PCL, a broader range of IDs have been used (depending on data sources used).

 ### Recording cell parts

-To record parts above the granularity of proteins and complexes, use a 'has part' relationship with and object from the Gene Ontology cellular_cmponent branch.
+To record parts above the granularity of proteins and complexes, use a 'has part' relationship with an object from the Gene Ontology cellular_component branch.

 e.g. 'melanocyte' subClassOf 'has part' some 'melanosome'